 As I do anytime I travel somewhere new, I left Japan with a much great appreciation of its food.
 Hopefully, reading about these 12 great foods of Japan will help whet your appetite for a trip to Japan.
 And while I can get pretty good ramen and sushi at home, it will never match the experience of eating it in Japan!

-And if you want to read about another great Asian cuisine, check out my post about seeking out Korean food in Las Vegas
+If you want to read about another great Asian cuisine, check out my post about seeking out Korean food in Las Vegas